Multiple Sclerosis (MS)

 - During a relapse, to make the attack shorter and less severe.

-- Over a long period of time, to keep down the number of attacks and how severe they are (disease-modifying therapy).
-This treatment may delay or at least reduce the damage MS does to the body.
+- Over a long period of time, to keep down the number of attacks and how severe they are and to slow the progression of the disease.
+(This is called disease-modifying therapy.)

-You may find it hard to decide whether to take any of the drugs that slow the progression of MS, especially if your symptoms have been mild.
-The drugs do not work for everyone, and they often have strong side effects.
-But experts say it’s usually best to start taking medicine as soon as you are diagnosed, because damage may be going on even if you don't have symptoms.
-You and your doctor will decide whether you should try any of these drugs.
+You may find it hard to decide when to start taking the drugs that slow the progression of MS. The drugs may not work for everyone, and they often have side effects.
+You and your doctor will decide together when you should start any of these drugs.

-Physical therapy, occupational therapy, and speech therapy can help you reduce some physical problems caused by MS. You can also help yourself at home by eating right, getting regular exercise and rest, and learning to use your energy wisely.
+Physical therapy, occupational therapy, and speech therapy can help you manage some physical problems caused by MS. You can also help yourself at home by eating balanced meals, getting regular exercise and rest, and learning to use your energy wisely.

-Dealing with the physical and emotional demands of MS is not easy.
+Dealing with the physical and emotional demands of MS isn't easy.
 If you feel overwhelmed, talk to your doctor.
 You may be depressed, which can be treated.
-And finding a support group where you can talk to other people with MS can be very helpful.
+And finding a support group where you can talk to other people who have MS can be very helpful.

 Health Tools help you make wise health decisions or take action to improve your health.

 Symptoms may come and go or become more or less severe from day to day or, in rare cases, from hour to hour.
-Symptoms may become more severe with increased (or, less commonly, decreased) body temperature or after a viral infection.
-Symptoms of MS, such as stiffness, tremors, pain, and difficulty thinking clearly, are similar to those of many other conditions and do not necessarily mean you have MS.
+Symptoms may become worse with increased body temperature or after a viral infection.

 Common early symptoms of MS include: